MrGibbage/fll-pybricks-vscode-tutorial/github-season-repo.md

 The team account will be used to hold all of the repositories (or "repos", plural of "repo") for the team.
 I have a new repo for each season.
 You may decide to just continue using the same repo each year.
 Both will work, and it is just up to you.
 However you do it, each season the team account will invite all of the team members (and coaches, if desired) as collaborators so that they can all provide code updates.

+To start you should have two laptops.
+You could do it with one, but you will spend a lot of time logging in and out of different accounts.
+On one laptop log into GitHub with one of the team member accounts.
+On the other, log in as the Team account and start there.

-Anyway, to create a new repo, just log into GitHub as the team account and click the "New" button in the top left of the screen.
+Anyway, to create a new repo using the team account, click the "New" button in the top left of the screen.
 Give your repo a name and optional description.
 You can make it public or private as desired (all of our repos are public).
 All of the other options are optional.
 I usually just ignore them.
 Click on "Create Repository" and you are done.
 But let's add some collaborators.

 ## Collaborators
 In GitHub, collaborators will have the ability to add new files, edit existing files, and even delete files.
 They will have full ownership of all of the repo files.
 If that sounds scary, don't be worried.
 This is GitHub.
 Everything is logged, so you will know who did what, and everything is reversible.
 You can always go back in time.
 I have never had a problem where someone messing with a file that they shouldn't have.